Setting realistic expectations for weight loss

 Journal of the American Medical Association 2019: Trends in self-perceived weight status, weight loss attempts, and weight loss strategies among adults in the United States, 1999-2016 [observational study; very weak evidence] ↩

-This popular notion has been questioned by many scientists, including the following review.
+This popular notion has been questioned by many scientists, including in the following review.

 International Journal of Behavioral Medicine 2010: The association between rate of initial weight loss and long-term success in obesity treatment: does slow and steady win the race? [randomized controlled trial; moderate evidence] ↩